chetnashah/javawork/kotlinwork/KotlinCoroutines.md

 ```

 ### Dispatchers

+**Determines the thread the coroutine will use**.
+Dispatcher manages which backing thread the coroutine will use for its execution.

+The Main dispatcher will always run coroutines on the main thread, while dispatchers like Default, IO, or Unconfined will use other threads.

 Base class to be extended by all coroutine dispatcher implementations.
 `determines what thread` or threads the corresponding coroutine uses for its execution.